Sydney Sweeney Raves About The Eyelash Serum She Found On TikTok

 Then I found products that didn't throw my sensitive skin out of whack.
 I wipe my face with Bioderma water before cleansing.
 I mix an exfoliator with my gel cleanser.
 Then, SkinCeuticals, I love their oils, I use a bunch of them.
 I have this collagen cream from Avène that I use.
 Also, for my body, I use BIC Soleil Sensitive Advanced razor.
 When I was younger, I used to get terrible bumps and rashes.
 Now, I don't have to use shaving cream, which used to break me out.

 Refinery29: What about nails?
-Any colors or designs you’re into right now?
+Any colours or designs you’re into right now?

 Sweeney: My nail artist Zola is unbelievable.
 Usually every two weeks she does my nails.
 Right now they're dark blue, but then they have a cat eye.
 Zola got this new thing where you hold a magnet to the nails and it creates a design.
 It's fun, like another part of your style where you can express yourself.
 I bring ideas and mood board before every appointment.